conda-forge/lalframe-feedstock/README.md

 Summary: LSC Algorithm Frame Library

 The LSC Algorithm Frame Library for gravitational wave data analysis.
-This package contains the shared-object libraries and python bindings needed to run applications that use the LAL Frame library.
+This package contains the shared-object libraries needed to run applications that use the LAL Frame library.

 Current build status